 Dear Parents, Students and Guardians- February Greetings.
 What a crazy month it has been so far!
 I will highlight what we will be doing this month.
 We are going to work very hard in the few weeks to master the elements of argumentation.
 This involves learning the academic vocabulary and reading different argumentative texts and essays.

-Next week students will be shown the two distrcit websites to use for research.
+Next week students will be shown the two district websites to use for research.
 They will read to find a topic that interests them.
 After selecting a topic that has different viewpoints, they will write a claim statement.
-After that they will create an outline for an arguementative essay.
+After that they will create an outline for an argumentative essay.
 They will read a minimum of three articles on their topic and take notes.
 They will then write the first draft.
 This essay requires in class reading and note taking.
 If a student should fall behind, they do have the option to work at home.

 After proofreading, students will submit the final essay in Google Classroom.
 The final essay will be a summative grade.
-They will aslo receive credit for completion of the outline and note-taking packet.
+They will also receive credit for completion of the outline and note-taking packet.
 This is a great essay to practice careful reading of non-fiction texts, note-taking, and correctly citing text evidence.
 Last, they must cite their sources using MLA citation format.